Guardians vs. Athletics Player Props Betting Odds

 Ramírez Stats

-- Ramirez has put up 77 hits with 20 doubles, three triples, 11 home runs and 29 walks.
-He has driven in 44 runs with six stolen bases.
+- Ramirez has 80 hits with 20 doubles, four triples, 11 home runs, 29 walks and 44 RBI.
+He's also stolen six bases.

-- Ramirez hopes to build on a two-game hitting streak in this matchup.
-In his last five games he is hitting .348 with two doubles, a triple, a home run, a walk and six RBI.
+- Ramirez will look for his fourth straight game with a hit in this contest.
+In his last five games he is batting .348 with a double, two triples, a home run and four RBI.

 Ramírez Recent Games